 The Interference Effect: What's Real?

 Many lifters avoid cardio entirely, fearing it will destroy their hard-earned muscle.
-This fear comes from the "interference effect"—the phenomenon where concurrent endurance and strength training can blunt adaptations to both.
-Learn more about the truth behind cardio and muscle loss.
+This fear comes from the "interference effect" — the phenomenon where concurrent endurance and strength training can blunt adaptations to both.

 The interference effect is real, but it's dose-dependent and often overstated.
 Research shows that moderate amounts of cardio, especially low-intensity and cycling-based, have minimal impact on strength and hypertrophy when recovery and nutrition are adequate.